caasmo/restinpieces-litestream/README.md

 1.  **Create a `litestream.yml` file:** Create a standard Litestream configuration file.
 You can find examples and a full reference in the [official Litestream configuration documentation](https://litestream.io/reference/config/).

-2.  **Encrypt and Store with `ripc`:** Use the `ripc config save` command to encrypt and store your YAML file in the application's database.
+2.  **Encrypt and Store with `ripc`:** For simplicity and security, the `restinpieces` framework encrypts and stores all configuration directly within the main application SQLite database.
+Use the `ripc config save` command to perform this action for your Litestream configuration.
 The scope must be `litestream`, as defined by `litestream.ConfigScope`.

     ```bash
     ripc -age-key /path/to/your/age.key -dbpath /path/to/your/app.db config save -scope litestream /path/to/your/litestream.yml